How to Eliminate Credit Card Debt Faster

 2. High APR eats up over half of every payment

 Interest charges are a big part of the reason you can’t pay off your cards and other balances.
-If you make minimum payments at 15% APR, roughly one half of each payment covers accrued monthly interest charges.
-At 20% APR, it jumps to two-thirds of each payment.
+If you make minimum payments at 15% APR, you’re losing roughly half your payment to interest.
+At 20%, it’s even worse – two-thirds of your payment goes straight to the credit card company, not your balance.

 Infographic